Electric potential, Standard hydrogen electrode, Electrochemical series and Measurement of Electrode Potentials

 For Zn electrode:

 Zn/ Zn+2→ 2H+/ H2 /Pt

 The potential difference of the cell = 0.76 volt, then the Electric potential of Zn = 0.76 volt, Oxidation takes place in Zn cell, so, the potential is called oxidation potential, so the oxidation potential of Zn = 0.76 volt.

 Pt / H2 /2H+ → Cu+2 / Cu

-The potential difference of the cell = 0.34 volt, then Electric potential of Cu = 0.34 volt, Reduction takes place in Cu cell, so, the potential is called reduction potential, so, The reduction potential of Cu = 0.34 volt.
+The potential difference of the cell = 0.34 volt, then the Electric potential of Cu = 0.34 volt, Reduction takes place in Cu cell, so, the potential is called reduction potential, so, The reduction potential of Cu = 0.34 volt.

-So, Oxidation potential of Zn = 0.76 volt and reduction potential of Cu = 0.34 volt, The oxidation potential of Zn > oxidation potential of Cu, If we prepare a Galvanic cell from Cu and Zn electrodes, oxidation takes place at Zn electrode, while the reduction takes place at Cu electrode, The potential difference for the cell is known as electromotive force (E.M.F).
+So, the Oxidation potential of Zn = 0.76 volt and the reduction potential of Cu = 0.34 volt, The oxidation potential of Zn > oxidation potential of Cu, If we prepare a Galvanic cell from Cu and Zn electrodes, oxidation takes place at Zn electrode, while the reduction takes place at Cu electrode, The potential difference for the cell is known as electromotive force (E.M.F).